-Best Women’s Hiking Pants (that AREN’T leggings!!)
+5 Best Women’s Hiking Pants (that AREN’T leggings!!)

 Why trust this blog?
 Hi there!
 My name is Maddy, and this blog was written by me, the person!
 I’ve got five years experience as a sea kayaking guide, as well as years of experience hiking, backpacking, and writing gear reviews.
 All of this gear is gear I have owned, and all of these reviews are my honest opinions of the gear.
-Find me on Instagram to connect, or join the Hello Stranger Newsletter community to get real, gritty adventure stories, trip and trail reports, and more delivered right to your inbox.

 Note: This post contains affiliate links.
 This means that if you choose to make a purchase based on my recommendation, I make a small kickback at no additional cost to you.

-Best Women’s Hiking Pants that Aren’t Leggings:
+5 Best Women’s Hiking Pants (that aren’t leggings):

 1) Kuhl Freeflex Rollup: Best Women’s Hiking Pants for Versatility

 Looking for the most flattering hiking pant on the market?
 Kuhl’s Freeflex Roll up was gifted to me last winter at a time I was really struggling to love my body.
-I work summers a wilderness sea kayaking guide and am usually in good shape for this time period.
-However In the winters I work remote and I often fluctuate at least two pant sizes between seasons.
+Here’s my big dilemma:

 2) Fjallraven Keb Curved Trouser: Hiking Pants for Cooler Weather